-The development of new green jobs enlarges the employment options and offers sustainable, often stable options for personal income.
-As mentioned in the section on green jobs, job development may also contribute to well-being of residents.
+The development of new green jobs creates employment and offers sustainable and often stable opportunities for personal income.
+As mentioned in the section on green jobs, it may also contribute to the well-being of residents.

-Consumption of regional sustainable products or services establishes a relation to the home region and offers occasions for personal interrelations between producers, service providers or sales people and consumers.
+Consumption of regional sustainable products or services establishes a relation to the home region and offers an opportunity for personal interrelations between producers, service providers, sales people and consumers.